stevemac04/Beating-The-Odds/README.md

 NHL Betting Algorithm that uses historical data for specific players and daily lineups to find value betting opportunities The process:

-Get historical data ƒor NHL players [https://www.naturalstattrick.com/] Use xG and TOI to find an efficiency statistic that can quantify goals created / time on ice
+Get historical data for NHL players [https://www.naturalstattrick.com/] Use xG and TOI to find an efficiency statistic that can quantify goals created / time on ice

 bs4 scrape daily lineups for each team [https://rotogrinders.com/lineups/nhl#]